mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 Alright, Let's get into it!

-## Outline

-This one of the contributions to phaser labs that I had the most fun making, and it conveniently covers a lot of what we need :)

-1. Simple Phaser template version
-2. More complex version broken into better programming practices

 ## Dungeon

 We're going to get a head start on generating a world by using a dungeon generator library, [mikewesthad/dungeon](https://github.com/mikewesthad/dungeon).
 It's my updated fork of [nickgravelyn/dungeon](https://github.com/nickgravelyn/dungeon) with a few new features that I wanted for the demo.
 It's a pretty simple, brute force dungeon generator.
 Using a few user supplied parameters, it progressively builds a dungeon room-by-room starting at the center of the map.